 On 5 April Major David W. McFarland relieved Major Gottschalk as commanding officer of VMO-6.
 Before the change of command the officers and enlisted men of VMO-6 proclaimed 27 March as Commanding Officer's Day in honor of Major Gottschalk.
-He had been the squadron's commanding officer since VMO-6 departed the United States and he
+He had been the squadron's commanding officer since VMO-6 departed the United States and he now had orders transferring him back home.
+An elaborate evening meal was enjoyed by all and later that evening a party was given by the squadron officers.

 The capability to mount two covered litters on the skids of the Bell HTL-4 made it a markedly better aircraft than the HO3S-1 for carrying medevacs.
-Department of Defense (USMC) Photo A132545

-Department of Defense (USMC) Photo A131705 MajGen Gerald C. Thomas, Commanding General of the 1st Marine Division, left, and Maj-Gen Christian F. Schilt, who became Commanding General of the 1st Marine Aircraft Wing shortly after this picture was taken, center, prepare to leave the VMO-6 camp area after an August 1951 inspection.
+MajGen Gerald C. Thomas, Commanding General of the 1st Marine Division, left, and Maj-Gen Christian F. Schilt, who became Commanding General of the 1st Marine Aircraft Wing shortly after this picture was taken, center, prepare to leave the VMO-6 camp area after an August 1951 inspection.
 At right is Maj David W. McFarland, Commanding Officer of VMO-6, 5 April to 5 October 1951.